dvon/burg/README.md

 100 years ago).
 OCR software works well for printed text, but the cursive handwriting in these forms presents a much more challenging problem.
-Our goal is not to fully automate the data collection process, but to guide a human user in a way that makes their work more efficient.
+Our intent is not to fully automate the data collection process, but to guide a human user in a way that makes their work more efficient.